Katsiaryna-123/MoneseTestTask/readme.md

 Node.js and npm (Node Package Manager) installed.

-Android Studio installed for device emulation.
+Android Studio installed for device emulation (device data you will find in resources/config).

 Android Home Path exported (for Android testing).